Donders-Institute/bidscoin/docs/finalizing.rst

 ::

-    usage: deface.py [-h] [-p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]
+    usage: deface [-h] [-p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]] [-o OUTPUT] [-c] [-n NATIVESPEC] [-a ARGS] bidsfolder pattern
-                     [-o {fmap,anat,func,perf,dwi,meg,eeg,ieeg,beh,pet,extra_data,derivatives}] [-c]
-                     [-n NATIVESPEC] [-a ARGS]
-                     bidsfolder pattern

     A wrapper around the 'pydeface' defacing tool (https://github.com/poldracklab/pydeface).

     This wrapper is fully BIDS-aware (a 'bidsapp') and writes BIDS compliant output

+    For multi-echo data see `medeface`

     positional arguments:
-      bidsfolder            The bids-directory with the (multi-echo) subject data pattern               Globlike search pattern (relative to the subject/session folder) to select the images that need to be defaced, e.g. 'anat/*_T1w*'
+      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern (relative to the subject/session folder) to select the images that need to be defaced, e.g. 'anat/*_T1w*'

     optional arguments:
       -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
                             Space separated list of sub-# identifiers to be processed (the sub- prefix can be left out).
 If not specified then all sub-folders in the bidsfolder will be processed (default: None)
-      -o {fmap,anat,func,perf,dwi,meg,eeg,ieeg,beh,pet,extra_data,derivatives}, --output {fmap,anat,func,perf,dwi,meg,eeg,ieeg,beh,pet,extra_data,derivatives}
+      -o OUTPUT, --output OUTPUT
                             A string that determines where the defaced images are saved.
 It can be the name of a BIDS datatype folder, such as 'anat', or of the derivatives folder, i.e.
                             'derivatives'.
 If output is left empty then the original images are replaced by the defaced images (default: None)
-      -c, --cluster         Flag to submit the deface jobs to the high-performance compute (HPC) cluster (default:
+      -c, --cluster         Flag to submit the deface jobs to the high-performance compute (HPC) cluster (default: False)
-                            False)
       -n NATIVESPEC, --nativespec NATIVESPEC
-                            DRMAA native specifications for submitting deface jobs to the HPC cluster (default: -l walltime=00:30:00,mem=2gb)
+                            DRMAA native specifications for submitting deface jobs to the HPC cluster (default:
+                            -l walltime=00:30:00,mem=2gb)
       -a ARGS, --args ARGS  Additional arguments (in dict/json-style) that are passed to pydeface.
 See examples for usage (default: {})